BitsByToader/monolith_hw_acc/README.md

 To check out a Rust-wrapped driver for this accelerator, used in a real STARK to prove/verify arguments of knowledge, check out the [sister repo](https://github.com/BitsByToader/Plonky3/).

 # Getting started
-Vivado projects inside this repository were created using Vivado 2024.2 on a Linux machine.
+Vivado projects (for 7-series Zynq) inside this repository were created using Vivado 2024.2 on a Linux machine.
 Might not work in other environments.

 1. Clone the repository.
 2. Change the working directory to `work\_dir/`.